shakacode/shakapacker/README.md

 ### Custom Rails environments

-Out of the box Shakapacker ships with - development, test and production environments in `config/webpacker.yml` however, in most production apps extra environments are needed as part of deployment workflow.
+Out of the box Shakapacker ships with - development, test and production environments in `config/shakapacker.yml` however, in most production apps extra environments are needed as part of the deployment workflow.
 Shakapacker supports this out of the box from version 3.4.0+ onwards.

-You can choose to define additional environment configurations in webpacker.yml,
+You can choose to define additional environment configurations in shakapacker.yml,

 ```yml
 staging: